HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

   - **Random Forest**: Operates on the level of radiomic and intensity features extracted from the patches.

 - **UNet**: Employed for semantic segmentation tasks.
-The UNet model is equipped with four layers, and  currently supports only input images with both width and height dimensions divisible by 16.
+The UNet model is equipped with four layers and supports images of any size.

+- **CellposeMultichannel**: Employed for panoptic segmentation task.
+The CellposeMultichannel model utilizes separate CustomCellposeModel instances for each channel and returns masks corresponding to each object type.

 ## Running with Docker [DO NOT USE UNTIL ISSUE IS SOLVED]